in Los Padres National Forest

-There are several trails exploring picturesque Cold Springs Canyon in the Los Padres National Forest behind Montecito, California.
-As a result, there are a few junction along the way to Tangerine Falls that are important to pay attention to.
+Several trails explore picturesque Cold Springs Canyon in the Los Padres National Forest behind Montecito, California.
+As a result, pay attention to a few important junction along the way to Tangerine Falls.
 The first junction is the only one that is marked.
 Hike a quarter mile up East Fork Trail, and turn left, crossing the creek just below a wooden bench on to West Fork Trail (by continuing straight, you could hike up to Montecito Peak).

 Follow this trail for another 0.6 of a mile as it climbs along the bank on the left side of the creek.
 An opening in the canopy provides views up canyon toward Tangerine Falls and down the canyon toward the ocean.
 The trail descends closer to the creek, passing a white sign on the left, before coming to an unmarked junction.
 West Fork Trail curves uphill to the left, but turn right here, descending to the creek on the unmaintained but well-worn Middle Fork Trail.

 You are now just above the confluence of the West Fork and the Middle Fork of Cold Springs Creek.
 The waterfall is on the middle fork, so cross over the creek in front of you, using the strong roots to climb the opposing bank up to Middle Fork Trail.

 After a few hundred feet, you will hit one last junction.
 The main trail bends to the left, leaving the creek.
 Continue straight ahead along the sorrel-covered bank above the creek to reach the falls.
 The track will cross the creek a couple times, ultimately finishing on the left side of the creek.
 A a good footpath leads most of the way to the base of the falls, which can be be reached by hiking up a rocky slope.
 A few paths shoot off from the creek that can lead to unnecessary rock.
 If you find yourself getting into rough terrain, backtrack or cross the creek to find the trail again.